Paternalistic deception: Parenting

 Parents are the key figures children rely on in their developmental years.
 They represent their role models, which greatly influence and ground their social learning.
 Numerous studies indicate that parents commonly use paternalistic lies to control emotions and influence behaviour of their children.
 This has been found to occur cross-culturally.
-Tzeltal-speaking Mayans, a tribe living in a rural community in southern Mexico, frequently lie to their children.
+Tzeltal-speaking Mayans, who live in a rural community in southern Mexico, frequently lie to their children.
 They do not consider these lies as morally problematic and encourage their children to adopt the same practice.
 However, this can create an honesty paradox where parents live in a society where honesty is promoted as a social value.

 A study which looked at parental lying in the U.S. and China showed that while lying by parents in both countries was widespread, a larger proportion of parents in China employed and approved of the practice in order to promote behavioral compliance in comparison to parents in the U.S. Researchers ascribed this variation to differences in cultural values.

 Other findings revealed that paternalistic lies negatively influence the parent-child relationship through distrust.
 Furthermore, a negative correlation has been observed between the perceived frequency of lies told and parental involvement, autonomy support, and warmth.